-Individuals with ASDs Can Make Friends
+Individuals on the Autism Spectrum Can Make Friends

-An ASD affects the individual’s social skills, but this does not mean that the individual cannot learn how to act in social environments.
+Autism affects the individual’s social skills, but this does not mean that the individual cannot learn how to act in social environments.

 Whilst you may be able to be more relaxed at home and with friends, in the workplace it is important to say and do the “right things” and try to conform to normal social expectations.

 In the workplace, there are some basic expectations such as good manners, working with your team, socialising with your colleagues and developing professional relationships.
 The information below explains these in more detail.

 All humans need companionship and intimacy – those with and NOT on the autism spectrum.
 Problems with social interaction can make it difficult for individuals on the autism spectrum to find a partner and to have a romantic relationship – but it is possible.

 Individuals on the autism spectrum have some positive characteristics that are important assets in a relationship, such as loyalty, reliability, honesty, commitment and punctuality.

 Apart from social difficulties, those characteristics that make romantic relationships difficult include sensory problems, understanding expected behaviour, understanding the other person’s reactions and intentions, controlling anxiety and being flexible.